lite-xl/lite-xl.github.io/README.md

     - `extra.css`: Styles for custom syntax highlighting.
   - `user-guide/`
   - `index.md`: Homepage.
+- `overrides/`: Overrides for the theme

 # Keymap

 The "generate keymap" action should be run after each release to update the keymap.
+This workflow should run automatically, provided that the API keys used to invoke this workflow is still valid.

 The keymap generation is currently a two-part process involving some fix up on our side to match [pymdown]'s syntax.
 This can be found in `fix-keymap.py`.